-(H, SS) Survey of the mass media, including newspapers, magazines, television, radio, book publishing, music publishing, motion pictures and advertising.
-This course emphasizes the history and structural biases of the mass media, and encourages students to critically analyze the role of media in society.
+(H, SS) A survey of the mass media, including newspapers, magazines, television, radio, book publishing, music, motion pictures and advertising--and the internet's effect on all of them.
+This course in media literacy emphasizes the history, economics and structural biases of the mass media, and encourages students to critically analyze, discuss and write about the role of media in society.